HLE BiTE® technology: enhancing features of the BiTE® platform

 Extending the benefits of BiTE® technology

-Canonical BiTE® molecules are designed to be relatively small recombinant proteins that are cleared through the kidney, with a serum half-life of a few hours.
-Currently, the protein engineers at Amgen are designing BiTE® molecules with enhanced features, including a half-life extended (HLE) BiTE® molecule containing a fragment crystallizable (Fc) domain.
-Adding an Fc portion to the BiTE® molecule is designed to extend the amount of time before it is eliminated from the body.1-3,5-7
+Canonical BiTE® molecules are relatively small recombinant proteins that can be eliminated by the kidneys and have a serum half-life of a few hours.
+Currently, the protein engineers at Amgen are designing BiTE® molecules with enhanced features, including a half-life extended (HLE) BiTE® molecule containing an Fc domain.
+Adding an Fc domain to the BiTE® molecule is designed to increase the amount of time before it is eliminated from the body.1-3,5-7

-Clinical trials are underway in several cancers, including9:
+Clinical trials are underway in several cancers, including:

-BCMA: B-cell maturation antigen; BiTE: Bispecific T-cell Engager; CD: cluster of differentiation; CLDN18.2: Claudin-18 isoform 2; DLL3: delta-like protein 3; FLT3: FMS-like tyrosine kinase 3; GEJ: gastroesophageal junction; HLE: half-life extended; MUC17: mucin17; PSMA: prostate-specific membrane antigen.
+BiTE: Bispecific T-cell Engager; DLL3: delta-like protein 3; FLT3: FMS-like tyrosine kinase 3; GEJ: gastroesophageal junction; HLE: half-life extended; MUC17: mucin17; PSMA: prostate-specific membrane antigen.